A positional $\mathbf{\Pi}^0_3$-complete objective: Context and contribution

-To the best of our knowledge, all previously known positional objectives belong to $\bsigma 3$, the (existential) third level of the Borel hierarchy in the usual product topology\footnote{We recall that the open sets of this topology are those of the form $LC^\omega$, for $L\subseteq C^*$ a set of finite words.} over $C^\omega$.
-For instance, the positionality of the $\omega$-regular languages is well-understood~\cite{CO24}, but they all lie in $\bdelta{3} = \bsigma{3} \cap \bpi{3}$ (as shown in~\cite{BL69Definability}).
-There are additional examples stemming for characterizations for objectives in $\bsigma 1$, $\bpi 1$, and $\bsigma 2$ (see, respectively, \cite{BFRV23}, \cite{CFH24} and~\cite{OS24}).
-The following natural $\bsigma 3$-complete objective is also shown to be positional in~\cite{NathBook}: $\InfOcc = \{\word \in \N^\omega \mid \exists c\in\N, |\word|_c = \infty\}$, where $|\word|_c$ denotes the number of occurrences of $c$ in $\word$ ($\InfOcc$ is thus the set of words in which some number occurs infinitely often).
-However, its complement, which is a $\bpi 3$-complete objective, is not positional --- to see it, consider a game graph with a single vertex where Eve has to choose among infinitely many self-loops, each labelled with a different number $c\in\N$.
-This leads to the following question: does there exist a positional objective that does not belong to $\bsigma 3$?
+To the best of our knowledge, all previously known positional objectives belong to $\bsigma{3}$, the (existential) third level of the Borel hierarchy in the usual product topology\footnote{We recall that the open sets of this topology are those of the form $LC^\omega$, for $L\subseteq C^*$ a set of finite words.} over $C^\omega$.
+For instance, the positionality of the $\omega$-regular objectives is well understood~\cite{CO26}, but they all lie in $\bdelta{3} = \bsigma{3} \cap \bpi{3}$ (as shown in~\cite{BL69Definability}).
+There are additional examples stemming from characterisations of (subclasses of) objectives in $\bsigma{1}$, $\bpi{1}$, and $\bsigma{2}$: see, respectively, \cite{BFRV23}, \cite{CFH24}, and~\cite{OS26}.
+The following natural $\bsigma{3}$-complete objective is also shown to be positional in~\cite{COV26PositionalityMemory}: where $|\word|_c$ denotes the number of occurrences of $c$ in $\word$.
+The objective $\InfOcc$ is thus the set of words in which some number occurs infinitely often.
+However, its complement, which is a $\bpi{3}$-complete objective, is not positional --- to see it, consider a game graph with a single vertex where Eve has to choose among infinitely many self-loops, each labelled with a different number $c\in\N$.
+This leads to the following question: does there exist a positional objective that does not belong to $\bsigma{3}$?

-We answer this question positively, by showing that the following $\bpi 3$-complete objective over $C = \Z$ is positional:
+We answer this question positively by showing that the following $\bpi{3}$-complete objective over $C = \Z$ is positional: